Utah State Aggies: Big Blue

 A November 7, 1901, meeting decided that the college's official color would be blue.
 It originated as more of a royal blue, morphing fully into navy by the 1920s.
 The term "Big Blue" came about in the 1960s simply to refer to the uniform color, as opposed to any particular mascot.
 The image of a bull first appeared on a football game program in 1975, and the following year it was adopted as USU's mascot.

 For a few years, USU used an actual white bull, painted blue, which was brought to sporting events and corralled on the sidelines.
 However, when the Smith Spectrum was built, there were concerns with the bull ruining the floor.
 For a short time, the bull was outfitted with red rubber boots, which did not pan out and the bull was retired.

 In 1987, USU Student Athletics Vice President John Mortensen decided that Utah State should still have a mascot and spent $750 on a costume for Big Blue.
 The costume was somewhat of a disappointment because it was royal blue, not navy, had real animal horns, and was not easy to move around in.

-The costume has since undergone at least one redesign, but is now one of the most active and recognized college mascots in the region.
-Possibly Big Blue's most well-known antic was his tradition of rappelling from the JumboTron to kick off team introductions for men's basketball games.
-He also enjoys crowdsurfing.
+The costume has since undergone at least one redesign.

+An example of Big Blue's antics is a tradition of rappelling from the JumboTron to kick off team introductions for men's basketball games.
+It is said the Big Blue enjoys crowdsurfing.

 As of 2003, four of the six people who had played the Big Blue role had gone on to become mascots for professional sports teams.